What is the UK government doing to support entrepreneurs?

 There are also a number of grants for entrepreneurs and not just businesses.
 Examples of these include business grants for female entrepreneurs, grants for entrepreneurs aged between 18 and 30, start-up grants for entrepreneurs over 30 and social entrepreneurs.

 Many small business and start-up entrepreneurs often do not know that they may be eligible to apply for a government grant or may simply be unsure of which of the many grants available is right for them and their business.

-At Alexander & Co. our expert growth business accountants in Salford (Media City) and Manchester City Centre can provide you with a fresh perspective on your finances.
-Contact us today for advice on the many ways you can grow your new business or to find out which is the right small business or start-up loan for you.
+At Alexander & Co. our expert growth business accountants in London and Manchester City Centre can provide you with a fresh perspective on your business.
+Contact us today for advice on how we can assist with the many ways you can grow your business.